skyhookdm/governance/conduct/code_of_conduct.md

 for everyone and we take them seriously.

-You can file a report by emailing [pangeo-conduct@googlegroups.com](mailto:pangeo-conduct@googlegroups.com) or by filing out [this form](https://forms.gle/jDmUokAtzwxwkKQq7).
+You can file a report by emailing [skyhookdm-conduct-group@ucsc.edu](mailto:skyhookdm-conduct-group@ucsc.edu) or by filing out [this form](https://forms.gle/qaszuCWz2pYXjvad9).
 The online form gives you the option to keep your report anonymous or request that we follow up with you directly.
 While we cannot follow up on an anonymous report, we will take appropriate action.